Frequently Asked Questions

 I've got bats in my house, what should I do?

+are not normally troublesome guests.
 If you would like any information or advice, contact the

-questions or concerns you may have.
+who will be able to help you with any questions or concerns you may have.

-If you want to undertake building work or timber treatment, the National Bat Helpline on 0345 1300 228, can
+If you want to undertake building work or timber treatment, you can get further advice from the

-will send a volunteer to check whether your roof is currently being used by bats.
+send a volunteer to check whether your roof is currently being used by bats.
 They will then advise

 you of the best time of year to have the work carried out, so as to cause minimal disturbance to the bats.